L-u-k-e/Objectify/README.md

   $(event.target).parents('.my-objects-class')[0].object_.instanceMethod();
 }
 ```
 The above example is even assuming that you have [`jQuery`](https://jquery.com/) included in your project and that you can identify the element that you tethered your object to with a css selector.
-If this is not the case, things can get messy and regardless, its not something you want to repeat in muiltiple event listeners.
+If this is not the case, things can get messy and regardless, it's not something you want to repeat in multiple event listeners.

 You could also manually insert the `object_` property on the elements that you need it on when you create them inside your class definition, but neither approach is very DRY.

-By implementing a constrained heredity on the DOM elements themselves, **`Objectify`** lifts you up above the slime and allows you to work on a higher level of abstraction.
+By implementing constrained heredity on the DOM elements themselves, **`Objectify`** lifts you up above the slime and allows you to work on a higher level of abstraction.

 #How do I use it?